huyonggang521/knowledge/README.md

 # knowledge
-This is a multilingual repository of knowledge
+This is a multilingual repository of knowledge。